michaelyoungstrom/spigot/README.md

 The spigot allows you to perform maintenance on Jenkins without losing any data.
 Previously, any webhooks sent to an instance that was being upgraded/ restarted would error out, failing to trigger the desired jobs and leaving code untested.
 However, with the Spigot in place, these webhooks are instead stored in a queue, and processed when Jenkins is back online.

-The spigot can be turned off manually by running the toggle_spigot.py script with the flag --spigot_state OFF.
-In addition to this, the system will turn itself off if the send_from_queue lambda fails a health check on your jenkins instance.

 # AWS

 The following aws infrastructure is needed to utilize the code in this repository.